carlosdoki/aws-elb-monitoring-extension/README.md

         values: ["Sample"]
     ```

-   If these fields are left empty, none of your instances will be monitored are monitored.
+   If these fields are left empty, none of your instances will be monitored.
-   in order to monitor everything in the dimension, you can simply use ".*" to pull everything from your AWS Environment.
+   In order to monitor everything under a dimension, you can simply use ".*" to pull everything from your AWS Environment.

-5. Configure the metrics section.
+6. Configure the metrics section.

      For configuring the metrics, the following properties can be used: